hardikjhalani263/Big-Bazaar---sql-project-/README.md

 ORDER BY total_revenue DESC
 LIMIT 5;
 ```

+result

+This query identifies the top 5 outlets generating the highest revenue.
+It helps the business focus on best-performing stores, understand what drives their success, and use those insights for strategy, resource allocation, and expansion planning.

 ## 5. Percentage contribution of each Item_Type to total sales
 ```mysql
 SELECT Item_Type,